 Take the first step.
 Get your questions answered and find out which treatment option is best for you by meeting with one of our knowledgeable providers at Skinatomy Laser Clinic for an in-person consultation.
 Simply fill out the form on this page, and one of our experienced team members will reach out to you promptly to schedule your consultation.

 You’re a good candidate for pigmentation treatments if you have brown or red spots, freckles, uneven skin tone, and/or sun damage.
 The best candidates for pigmentation treatments have darker pigment against medium-to-light skin tones, although we do offer treatments for all skin types and tones.

 Your treatment time will vary depending on which pigmentation solution is selected to treat your skin.
 Click the treatment links above to learn more about what you can expect for the treatment time.

-Results will differ depending on the procedure you pick.
+While most patients can expect to see a reduction in uneven skin tone and improved pigment, results will differ depending on the procedure you pick.
 To learn more, click the above links to learn when you can expect to see your ideal results.

 Most pigmentation treatments usually don’t involve any downtime; instead, they involve being vigilant about wearing sunscreen immediately after your procedure.
 However, if you select chemical peels to treat your pigmentation, you should expect to take a few days off of work, as your skin will scab over from the procedure.
 To learn more, click the above links to learn more about anticipated downtime.